 CHAPTER 33

-SPECIAL REGULATIONS AND CONSTRUCTION PERMIT REQUIREMENTS
+CONSTRUCTION PERMIT REQUIREMENTS

 FOR MAJOR STATIONARY SOURCES—PREVENTION OF SIGNIFICANT

-DETERIORATION (PSD) OF AIR QUALITY
+DETERIORATION (PSD)

 567—33.1(455B) Purpose.
-This chapter implements the major New Source Review (NSR) program contained in Part C of Title I of the federal Clean Air Act as amended on November 15, 1990, and as promulgated under 40 CFR 51.166 and 52.21as amended through October 18,.
+This chapter implements the major New Source Review (NSR) program contained in Part C of Title I of the federal Clean Air Act as amended on November 15, 1990, and as promulgated under 40 CFR 51.166 and 52.21.
 This is a preconstruction review and permitting program applicable to new or modified major stationary sources of air pollutants regulated under Part C of the Clean Air Act as amended on November 15, 1990.
-In areas that do not meet the national ambient air quality standards (NAAQS), the nonattainment major program applies.
-The requirements for the nonattainment major NSR program are set forth in 567—22.5(455B), 567—22.6(455B), 567—31.20(455), and 567—31.3(455B).
-In areas that meet the NAAQS, the PSD program applies.
-Collectively, the nonattainment major and PSD programs are referred to as the major NSR program.
-An owner or operator required to apply for a construction permit under 567—Chapter 33 shall submit fees as required in 567—Chapter 30.
+In areas that do not meet the national ambient air quality standards (NAAQS), the Nonattainment New Source Review (NNSR) program applies.
+The rules for the NNSR program are set forth in 567—Chapter 31.
+In areas that meet the NAAQS, the Prevention of Significant Deterioration (PSD) program applies.
+Collectively, the NNSR and PSD programs are referred to as the major NSR program.
+An owner or operator required to apply for a construction permit under 567—Chapter 33 shall submit fees as specified in 567—Chapter 30.

 Rule 567—33.2(455B) is reserved.